The-Marcy-Lab-School-Assignments/swe-2-2-classes-WilliamJ2006/src/short-response.md

 Explain what factors you should consider when deciding to make a property/method static?
 Provide an example to support your response.

 ## Response 3
+You should consider if the property/method needs to be incremented or changed depending on all **instances**.
+Since **static** allows for a property/method to be owned by the **class** instead of individual instances of the class, it's used to final totals or data that resides in all instances.
 ---

 ## Prompt 4